HKUDS/GFormer/ReadMe.md

 This is the PyTorch implementation for GFormer model proposed in this paper:

  >**Graph Transformer for Recommendation**
- > Chaoliu li, Lianghao Xia, Xubin Ren, Yaowen Ye, Yong Xu, Chao Huang*\
+ > Chaoliu Li, Lianghao Xia, Xubin Ren, Yaowen Ye, Yong Xu, Chao Huang*\
  >*SIGIR 2023*

 ## Introduction